jincheng9/AffinityPropagation/README.md

 ap

-This implementation has passed the test cases provided by this url:
+This implementation has passed the test cases provided by the author of affinity propagation:

 http://www.psi.toronto.edu/index.php?q=affinity%20propagation